 How do you decide on a search result?
 By looking at the search snippets, right?
 You look at the title, you look at the description, and then you decide which one promises you the most relevant result.

 How can you make sure you’re creating snippets that bring higher click-throughs?
 Hint: keywords are involved here.

 How Using Keywords Has Changed (and What You Can Do to Capitalize On It)

 Now, I do agree that keyword usage has changed.
 For example, it used to be that we’d advise using the target term once in the on page title, once in the first paragraph, once in the middle and once at the end.
 Why?
 Because the Google algorithms hadn’t grown smart enough to rank a page based on more than exact match.
 Google’s grown since then, and so has the use of words in SEO.

 Here are two take-aways to help you strengthen your marketing strategy and tweak your keyword usage:

 1. Google looks for meaning, not just specific words.
-This first came up back in the day when Google picked up LSI, or latent semantic indexing.
+This first came up back in the day when Google picked up started to look at how context helps.
 We’re talking about conceptual – or indexing and relating based on context – not just content.